kw1xy/home-credit-bank-default-prediction/README.md

 ## 📌 Data Source

 This project uses the publicly available [Home Credit Default Risk](https://www.kaggle.com/c/home-credit-default-risk) dataset from Kaggle.
 Home Credit is a consumer lender operating across several markets, including Kazakhstan.
-No proprietary or region-specific data was used — all analysis and modeling decisions are based on this open dataset.
+While the dataset is global, the modeling approach (probability calibration, profit curve in KZT, regulatory-style validation) mirrors the workflow used in Kazakhstani retail banking.

-## 👤 Author
+## 👤 Aldiyar Zhakupov

 Data Science student, Corvinus University of Budapest — building this as part of a portfolio focused on financial risk modeling for the Kazakhstani market.